ToF-/Rent/Forth/ForthStory.md

 ### Updating cash, planning rents

 Let's continue with profit calculation.
-The rules are as following:
+These are the rules:

-- when performing a *cash* operation at time t, profit rises with value at position t in plan.
+- when performing a *cash* operation at time t, profit is set to the plan value at that position.
-- when performing a *cash* operation, profit cannot be updated with a smaller value.
+- profit cannot be reduced to a smaller value: if the plan value is smaller than profit, profit is unchanged.
 - when performing a *rent* operation a time t for duration d and price p, the value at position t+d in plan is set to p + profit.
-- when performing a *rent* operation, the value at position t+d cannot be updated with a smaller value.
+- plan cannot be reduced to as smaller value: if the value at position t+d is already greater than profit+p, it is left unchanged.

 We need a variable called `PROFIT`, and a word that will put profit and plan to zero.
 Let's write a test:

-    ." initialize set profit and plan to zeroes" CR 4807 PROFIT !
+    ." initialize reset profit and plan to zeros" CR 4807 PROFIT !
 100 42 PLAN!
     INITIALIZE
     PROFIT @ ?0
     42 PLAN@ ?0